Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 12
 I think I have it sort of figured out, I'm going to have a simple WMS to handle **inventory management, reorder logic and request handling**.
 I'm going to probably use an event driven architecture.
 I'm going to have it all inside the same flask app, but I need to make sure it is completely separate, this is because I want to implement a more robust WMS later on and I need it to be able to work independently from each other.

+I think I can handle the risks and events for the driver still with simpy.
+The way this could work is to simulate the drive and save what events were triggered, then share the steps of what happened to the TMS or some other middleware.
+I would need to add things like, original time, total time.
+Then I would also have to check if an action is needed, then I would also have to trigger the simulation maybe with an api.
+For example if a reschedule is needed send it to an api to run the simulation with the new data.
+So to recap: WMS not using simpy, Driver events using simpy.